Lab 0: Getting Started (Mac/Linux Setup)

 mkdir cs61a

 A folder named cs61a will appear on your Desktop.
-You can verify this by using the ls command again or by checking your Desktop using Finder (Mac).
+You can verify this by using the ls command again or by checking your Desktop using Finder.

 At this point, let's create some more directories.
 First, make sure you are in the cs61a directory (~/Desktop/cs61a).
-Then, create two new folders, one called projects and the other called lab.
-Both should be inside of your cs61a folder:
+Then, create three new folders called projects, lab, and hw.
+All of them should be inside of your cs61a folder:

 cd ~/Desktop/cs61a